Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **Integrations:** A flexible integration framework to connect the System with The Bank's core banking system or other third-party systems, enabling inter-bank and inter-wallet transfers and other interoperability features.
 The Parties acknowledge that The Bank has entered into a Remittance Platform and Services Agreement with Hawilpay Inc. dated September 20, 2025, pursuant to which the System shall be integrated with the Hawilpay Platform to enable remittance payouts via Digital Wallet credits.
 CICO shall provide reasonable technical support to facilitate such integration, with any material custom development to be addressed via Change Request.

-* **Digital Lending:** An integrated mobile lending platform with a built-in credit scoring and decision engine, enabling The Bank to exclusively offer Shariah-compliant financing to its customers, in accordance with applicable Islamic banking principles and regulatory requirements.
+* **Digital Lending:** An integrated mobile lending platform with a built-in credit scoring and decision engine, enabling The Bank to offer Shariah-compliant financing to its customers, in accordance with applicable Islamic banking principles and regulatory requirements.

 * **Equb (Rotating Savings) Module:** Functionality to digitize traditional informal savings groups (“Equb” or table banking), allowing group savings and lending activities.

-* **Pay-As-You-Go Module:** Support for pay-as-you-go financing models, for example to manage mortgage or household solar product loans or other asset financing where incremental payments are tracked.

 * **Secure Aid Distribution:** Features for secure cash or aid distribution programs, including biometric and facial recognition support for beneficiary registration and verification, intended for NGOs or government cash transfer programs using the system voucher or NFC Cards.